leozqi/ics4u/4U Assignment 3/README.md

 ```

 (3) Create a class similar to number 2 using an arrayList, expect this class has 3 methods.
 It has the same shuffle and toString as the last question but it also has a method called Deal, which deals out 2 hands of 5 cards (which are given after shuffling).
 Reminder: you must deal each player one card at a time.
+THIS MAY USE ARRAYLIST

 Make two smaller arrays to hold each